 Considered to be one of the most gorgeous continuous hikes in the USA, Vermont’s Long Trail stretches from the state of Massachusetts to Canada.

 This 438-kilometer span offers natural solitude and incredible New England vistas that hikers and adventure-seekers can find only here.
 Fall is an especially beautiful time to take the trek, which is just 230 kilometers from Boston, Massachusetts.
-While we would recommend the entire 19-day hike (it is epic!), here is your guide to making the most of your time on the Long Trail.
+While we would recommend the entire epic hike, here is your guide to making the most of your time on the Long Trail.

 Getting to the Long Trail